Eclipse (Pink Floyd song): Usage

 On 10 March 2004, the song was used to wake the Mars probe Opportunity.
 It was chosen in recognition of the transit of the Martian moon Phobos.
 This is not the first time Pink Floyd has been played in outer space; Soviet cosmonauts took and played an advance copy of Delicate Sound of Thunder aboard Soyuz TM-7, making it the first album played in space.

 At the opening ceremonies of the 2012 London Olympics, the song was played following the lighting of the torch and accompanied by a huge fireworks display and a photo montage of (mainly) British Olympians.

 This song was considered, but ultimately rejected, for inclusion on Echoes: The Best of Pink Floyd.

 A remixed version by film composer Hans Zimmer was featured in the first trailer for Dune, released on September 9, 2020.

+During the solar eclipse of August 12 2026, Spotify noted a 144 per cent increase in streaming of the song worldwide.